Vincent Davis Leonard

 TL;DR

 I applied three test design optimization techniques (Input Space Partitioning or ISP, Control Flow Graph or CFG Analysis, and Mutation Testing) to the four main features I manage in the GBIM project.
 These features include account registration, account activation via token, account verification by admin, and the approval or rejection of submissions.
-The results include 33 new tests in the backend, 3 commits in the frontend, an expanded mutation scope, and the addition of Stryker threshold enforcement to the CI pipeline.
+The results include 33 new tests in the backend, 3 commits in the frontend, an expanded mutation scope, and the addition of Stryker threshold enforcement in the frontend mutation testing configuration.

 Tools and Methods Used